react-native-datetimepicker/datetimepicker/README.md

 ### Android styling

-The native components DatePickerDialog and TimePickerDialog on Android can be customized by using the config plugin if you use config plugins in your project ([EAS Build](https://docs.expo.dev/build/introduction/)) or by manually updating the file `styles.xml`.
-The plugin allows you to configure various properties that cannot be set at runtime and require building a new app binary to take effect.
+Styling of the dialogs on Android can be easily customized by using the provided config plugin, provided that you use a [Expo development build](https://docs.expo.dev/develop/development-builds/introduction/).
+The plugin allows you to configure color properties that cannot be set at runtime and require building a new app binary to take effect.

 Refer to this documentation for more information: [android-styling.md](/docs/android-styling.md).

 ## Component props / params of the Android imperative api